MaikolSoro/ProductHunt/README.md

 They can also describe what your product does.🌐🛒

-The technologies that were used were next.js
+The technologies that were used were next.js y Firebase

 ## Getting Started